 Site Update

-Due to the construction of Wakan Tipi Center and Kellogg Bridge, there will be no public access to Bruce Vento Nature Sanctuary until September 16th, 2024.
+Due to the construction of Wakan Tipi Center and Kellogg Bridge, the main parking lot and entrance to Bruce Vento Nature Sanctuary are currently closed.
 We apologize for any inconvenience this may cause.
-The graphic below details how to access Bruce Vento Nature Sanctuary / Wakan Tipi starting September 16th.
+The graphic below details how to access Bruce Vento Nature Sanctuary / Wakan Tipi.

 Wakaŋ Tipi - A Sacred Landscape